jchapuis/akka-persistent-entity/README.md

   def completeRide(rideID: Ride.ID): F[CompleteRideReply]
 }
 ```
-Note how we have made it very simple here and directly transposed our command "language" into a set of functions, and kept the reply types.
+We have kept this exe have made it very simple here and directly transposed our command "language" into a set of functions, and kept the reply types.
 Such a repository trait is the entry point for the rest of domain code to send command and deal with replies.
 In a real case, we would typically transpose command reply types into some other types, typically distinguishing error from success more clearly with `Either`.

 ### Testing